Ernest and Mary Hemingway House

 On the morning of Sunday, July 2, 1961, Hemingway died in the home of a self-inflicted head wound from a shotgun.
 After a brief funeral four days later, he was buried at the city cemetery.

-The Nature Conservancy acquired ownership in 1986.; in May 2017, ownership was transferred to the Community Library, a privately funded public library.
+The Nature Conservancy acquired ownership in 1986.
+In May 2017, ownership was transferred to The Community Library in Ketchum, a privately funded public library.